 Bean-to-cup coffee machines can be extremely expensive, and our tests have shown that not all of them live up to their high price tags.
 Make sure you invest in the best by choosing one of our top picks.

 We've selected the top-rated bean-to-cup machines from our rigorous coffee machine tests, which include a blind coffee taste test by our tasting panel.
 Good bean-to-cup machines should be easy and quiet to use, and produce rich, smooth and tasty brews.

-Choosing the wrong machine could mean you are left hundreds of pounds out of pocket and have to put up with watery coffee, so we've also listed three bean-to-cup coffee machines to avoid.
+Choosing the wrong machine could mean you are left hundreds of pounds out of pocket and have to put up with watery coffee, so we've also listed two bean-to-cup coffee machines to avoid.

 Top five best bean-to-cup coffee machines

 One of the highest scoring bean-to-cup models we’ve tested.
 Its unique manual design gives you a hands-on coffee-making experience so you can play at being an at-home barista.
 It’s easy to use, quiet and dispenses tasty freshly-ground espressos in less than 30 seconds.
 The steam wand produces excellent creamy foam for creating milky drinks like cappuccinos.

 This high-end coffee maker is easy to use, brews excellent coffee and froths milk like a champion.
 It's got a quiet grinder too.
 You can make a coffee from the comfort of your sofa, thanks to the smartphone app it connects with, and it's got plenty of scope for personalising your brew, too.